Oxidized Phospholipids

 During conditions of oxidative stress and redox imbalance, reactive oxygen species (ROS), such as the superoxide anion (O2•-), hydroxyl radical (OH), nitric oxide (NO) and peroxyl radicals (LOO), can be generated in cells from such external sources as UV radiation and other environmental stresses or internally as by-products of mitochondrial processes, and they can then attack lipid-bound unsaturated fatty acids by non-enzymatic mechanisms (autoxidation).
 To these can be added non-radical oxidizing agents such as hydrogen peroxide (H2O2), hypochlorous acid (HOCl), ozone (O3) and singlet oxygen (1O2).
 In particular, the phospholipids in lipid membranes provide a readily accessible platform where the effects of ROS are amplified at every step through a cascade of chemical reactions: the higher the number of double bonds in the fatty acid components, the greater the susceptibility to such processes.
 Therefore, phosphatidylethanolamine, phosphatidylserine and phosphatidylinositol are often most affected, while a high content of ether lipids can be a further negative factor.

-The result is the formation initially of many different lipid-bound fatty acyl hydroperoxides, the primary peroxidation products, which can react further to produce innumerable secondary oxygenated metabolites, with hydroxyl, epoxy or oxo groups, often as short-chain fragments with reactive electrophilic carbonyl moieties that can exert specific biological effects.
+The result is the formation initially of many different lipid-bound fatty acyl hydroperoxides, the primary peroxidation products, which can react further to produce innumerable secondary oxygenated metabolites, with hydroxyl, epoxy or oxo groups, often as short-chain fragments with reactive electrophilic carbonyl moieties that can affect tissue metabolism.
 In addition, a peroxyl radical can react intramolecularly to form an endoperoxide in which the molecule retains an unpaired electron, and this can rearrange to form 5-membered ring structures, such as the cyclopentenone rings in isoprostanes.
 Oxidized lipids in the circulation and in cell membranes can be both beneficial and harmful to the human body.
 Excessive amounts of oxidized phospholipid products have been linked to the pathogenesis of various cardiopulmonary disorders, such as atherosclerosis and thrombosis, acute lung injury and neurodegenerative processes, while benefits include the induction of anti-inflammatory mediators.
 Accumulation of lipid hydroperoxides is central to a form of cell death known as ferroptosis.

-Oxidized forms of polyunsaturated fatty acids
+Oxidized structures in polyunsaturated fatty acids

 Oxidized lipids formed by enzymatic reactions add further complexity.
 The chemistry, biochemistry, pharmacology, and molecular biology of those oxidized fatty acids formed by mainly enzymatic means and covered by the generic term oxylipin, including eicosanoids, docosanoids and plant oxylipins, are substantial topics that are described in many web pages in our section on Fatty Acids and Oxylipins.
 While much work has been concerned with these in unesterified form, it is increasingly being recognized that intact oxidized lipids, i.e., phospholipids, cholesterol esters and others containing such oxylipins, can profoundly affect tissues of both animals and plants.
 Often the concentrations of esterified forms are much greater than those of the unesterified oxylipins.
 Cellular systems must maintain a balance between pro-oxidant formation and antioxidant defences if oxidative stress is to be avoided, but the varied nature of the oxidation products from the two types of reaction mean that their impacts are highly complex and often apparently contradictory.
 Only a general flavour of the topic is possible here.